MxMarx/lidarr-beets/README.md

   - Set notification triggers to `On Release Import` and `On Upgrade`
   - Set the script path to `beets-lidarr.sh`
   - Test and save
 - That's it!
 Next time Lidarr imports a release, `beets-lidarr` should automatically run!
-To verify that it's working, check `beets-lidarr.txt` in the log section.
+Check `beets-lidarr.txt` in the log section to verify that it's working.

 ~~~
   lidarr: